wp-plugins/really-simple-ssl/readme.txt

 Furthermore, you can enable the HSTS setting to improve security.

 Common causes:
 1. The .htaccess is not writable, or not available.
-To fix it, make writable, or enter the rewriterules manually.
+To fix it, make writable, or enter the rewriterules manually
 2. Testing of the .htaccess rewrite rules failed, due to missing server variables or not being able to reach the testing page.
-These issues are caused by your server configuration, contact your hosting provider.
+These issues are caused by your server configuration, contact your hosting provider

 = Is it possible to exclude certain urls from the ssl redirect? = That is not possible.
 This plugin simply forces your complete site over https, which keeps it lightweight.